sengtech/content/Microsoft Entra ID/Passkeys/Secure onboarding with phishing-resistant requirement.md

-# Secure onboarding in Microsoft Entra ID, while requiring phising-resistant authentication for All Cloud Apps
+# Secure onboarding in Microsoft Entra ID, while requiring phishing-resistant authentication for All Cloud Apps

 > [!NOTE]
 > This is mostly a visualisation of the workaround suggestion this Microsoft Learn page<br>